bryanlarsen/enneahost/README.md

 ## The Name

 Ennea is the ancient Greek prefix for ninth, in the same way that octo is the prefix for eighth.
-EnneaHost started as a fork of OctoHost, and owes it a great debt.
+EnneaHost was heavily inspired by OctoHost.
 I do hope that OctoHost liberally steals back from EnneaHost.

 # How to use